 Here is a dialogue between a patient and a receptionist (in a dental clinic) which would more or less show you how we would say the word appointment in the Chabacano language:

-***Patient walks in a dental clinic
+Situation: Patient walks into a dental clinic.

 Receptionist: Cosa aquel ma’am?